Popular Questions About The Tummy Tuck Procedure

 Other potential risks are:

-- Poor tummy tuck result, requiring more surgery
+• Poor tummy tuck result, requiring more plastic surgery

 How Do I Get The Best Tummy Tuck Results?

-- If you smoke, it’s vital to quit before you have surgery.
+• If you smoke, it’s vital to quit before you have plastic surgery.
 Also, not smoking during your recovery will reduce complications and improve the healing process.

-- A tummy tuck doesn’t replace losing weight and exercise, so get close to your ideal weight before the procedure.
+• A tummy tuck surgery doesn’t replace losing weight and exercise, so get close to your ideal weight before the procedure.

-- Inform your plastic surgeon about all herbal supplements and medications you take.
-You can reduce bleeding risks by not taking some of these before and after surgery.
+• Inform your plastic surgeon about all herbal supplements and medications you take.
+You can reduce bleeding risks by not taking some of these before and after plastic surgery.

-Some women have a tummy tuck with their New Jersey mommy makeover, but this depends on the person’s situation.
+Some women have a tummy tuck surgeries with their mommy makeover, but this depends on the person’s situation.
+It is also important to remember that tummy tucks are not tailored to address the problem of stretch marks.

 How Much Pain Will I Have From A Tummy Tuck?

-A tummy tuck, like New Jersey breast augmentation, is serious surgery.
+Questions To Ask Considering Tummy TuckPlastic surgeons will tell you that tummy tuck is a serious surgery.
 You should be ready for about one or two months of recovery.
 You could experience mild to moderate pain during this period.
 In a few cases, sensory abnormalities and pain can persist for months or years, but this is rare.

 Some ways to prevent or reduce pain during recovery include:

-- Don’t smoke: Smoking affects the body’s ability to heal, and this can cause problems with your incision.
+• Don’t smoke: Smoking affects the body’s ability to heal, and this can cause problems with your incision.
+Plastic surgeons will always tell every patient that it is important to stop smoking when undergoing cosmetic surgery.

 What Happens If I Don’t Wear A Pressure Garment After A Tummy Tuck?